All Episodes

 Paul Ryan was never going to cut Medicare for existing retirees or force them into some new plan from the get-go.

-The first thing, the first point he made was we don't change anything for current recipients.
+The first thing he ever said when he first announced this, the first thing, the first point he made was, we don't change anything for current recipients.

-Let's go to the Washington examiner.
+Let's go to the Washington Examiner.

-Former White House Press Secretary Robert Gibbs said that Paul Ryan's Medicare reform would hurt his father, who survived lung cancer.
+Former White House Press Secretary Robert Gibbs said that Paul Ryan's Medicare reform would hurt his father who survived lung cancer.

-Oh, we got another death here.
+Oh, oh, we got another death here.

-You're gonna hand out vouchers to seniors.
+You're going to hand out vouchers to seniors.

-You're gonna hand out one to my father who's 83, who's a lung cancer survisor survivor, he has far different medical needs than his former White House staffing son does at 41.
+He has far different medical needs than his former White House staffing son does at 41.

 He said that to F. Chuck Todd.